vernemq/docker-vernemq/README.md

 VerneMQ store crash and error log files in `/var/log/vernemq/`, and, by default, doesn't write console log to the disk to avoid filling the container disk space.
-However this behaviour can be changed by setting the environment variable `DOCKER_VERNEMQ_LOG__CONSOLE` to `both` which tells VerneMQ to send logs to stdout ad `/var/log/vernemq/console.log`.
+However this behaviour can be changed by setting the environment variable `DOCKER_VERNEMQ_LOG__CONSOLE` to `both` which tells VerneMQ to send logs to stdout and `/var/log/vernemq/console.log`.
 For more information please see VerneMQ logging documentation: https://docs.vernemq.com/configuring-vernemq/logging

 #### Remarks